coupergateway/couper/docs/README.md

 ![](./hosts_example.png)

 In a second step Couper compares the host-header information with the configuration.
-In case of mismatch a system error occures (HTML error, status 500).
+In case of mismatch a system error occurs (HTML error, status 500).

 ### Referencing and overwriting example